-Intriguingly, the vast majority of the 100-300 or so mutations per individual per generation are very minor.
+Intriguingly, the vast majority of the 100-300 mutations per individual human per generation are very minor.
 They are not bad enough to prevent sexual reproduction.
 So they accumulate in the gene pool in a linear fashion.
 So the older the species, the more mutational drag exists in its gene pool.
 This is the exact opposite of evolution.
 It is degenerative devolution.
-To illustrate this point, humans are currently de-generating at the rate of at least 1-2% per generation, with an extra 100-300 or so more mutations in your children being added to the thousands already in you.
+To illustrate this point, humans are currently de-generating at the rate of at least 1-2% per generation, with an extra 100-300 or so more mutations in your children being added to the millions already in you.
 The problem is currently so bad that it is estimated that humans will be extinct within thousands, not millions of years.
-Genetic entropy is a one way ticket for all species.
+Genetic entropy, in layman’s language this means extinction, is a one way ticket for all species.
 Life on earth is not evolving, it was designed and made perfect, but is now cursed and heading toward extinction.
 Large long-lived organisms will die out first as they have more cells and more life time for mutational build.
 If humans had been on this planet for millions of years we should have died out a hundred times over.
 Try telling that to a biology professor.

 4. Bio-Chemical Repetition

-If all the inordinately complex biochemical systems described in this essay are the product of chance and evolution, then it is impossible for them to evolve identically and independently of each other multiple times throughout nature.
+If all the inordinately complex biochemical systems described in this essay were indeed the product of chance and evolution, then how did they evolve identically and independently of each other multiple times throughout nature.
 There would be hundreds of thousands of improbable improvements proceeding down hundreds of thousands of improbable pathways preventing such an outcome.
 Evolution, by definition, is a non-repeatable event.

 Yet we do find repetition again and again and again.
 The first was discovered in 1943 when it was found the same enzyme existed in yeast and rabbit muscles.
-With the exponential growth in knowledge of genomics, we can now document hundreds of examples of five distinct different types of identical, independent “evolution”, and the list is growing rapidly.
-How can it be that the very same identical bio-molecular systems evolved independently many times over in separate locations and separate species?
-If evolution is true this development is not just impossible, it’s absurd.
+With the exponential growth in knowledge of genomics, we can now document hundreds of examples of five distinct and different types of identical but supposedly independent “evolution”.
+The list is growing rapidly.
+How can it be that the very same identical bio-molecular systems evolved independently many times over in separate species?
+If evolution is true then this development is not just impossible, it’s absurd.
 If life came from a divine mind, then it is entirely logical and probable.

 5. Information Never Arises Through Chance